shubhhh19/Notepad/README.md

 # Notepad
-A console application built using C/C++ in Visual Studio Community.
+A console application built using C# in Visual Studio Community.
 It provides basic text editing functionalities.

 ## Features
 - Basic Text Editing: Provides a platform for users to write, edit, and manage text documents.